Agents of Change: How AI is Reshaping MarTech Workflows

 The vendors are building agents on top of their data.

-But you should be building agents on top of your organizational knowledge.
+But you should be building agents on top of your organisational knowledge.

 That's where the real transformation happens.